Dikshita25/my-blogs/posts/lighthouse_with_GA.md

 }
 ```

-- Keep all the site related variables into one file, like siteConfig.json:
+<br> - Keep all the site related variables into one file, like siteConfig.json:

 ```
 {